 Select Review + create at the bottom of the page:

 On the Review + create page, after reviewing, select Create.

 Query the database

-Once your database is created, you can use the built-in Query editor in the Azure portal to connect to the database and query the data.
+Once your database is created, you can use the Query editor (preview) in the Azure portal to connect to the database and query data.

 In the portal, search for and select SQL databases, and then select your database from the list.

-On the SQL Database page for your database, select Query editor (preview) in the left menu.
+On the page for your database, select Query editor (preview) in the left menu.

 Enter your server admin login information, and select OK.

 Enter the following query in the Query editor pane.

 SELECT TOP 20 pc.Name as CategoryName, p.name as ProductName FROM SalesLT.ProductCategory pc JOIN SalesLT.Product p ON pc.productcategoryid = p.productcategoryid;